Ataur2019331077/guess_game.github.io/README.md

 # guess_game.github.io
-Guess a random number between 1 to 10
+You have to guess a number between 1 to 10.
+The number is generated randomly.
+Try to guess as minimum guessing as possible.